Verse-by-Verse Study

 Fine Sounding Deceptive Arguments

 This congregation was a model church.
 They were “united in love” (Col 2:2).
 They were united in their faith in Christ.
-This was a major safeguard against deceptive teachings.
+This was a major safeguard against “deceptive philosophy” (2:8) teachings.

-Congregations that are not united in love are vulnerable to embrace deceptive teachings as new light.
+Congregations that are not united in love, of one another and of God, are more vulnerable to embrace deceptive teachings as new light or truth.
 They are more susceptible to listening to false prophets and individuals that cover their misleading teachings, with their education and recommendations.

 Their words and logical conclusions sound very persuasive.
 Soon they have a following that is used to give them more credibility.